bdaiinstitute/spot_ros2/README.md

 If you encounter problems when using this repository, feel free to open an issue or PR.

 ### Verify Boston Dynamics API Installation
-To check that you have the necessary Boston Dynamics API packages from `install_spot_ros2.sh`, you can run the following command.
+If you encounter `ModuleNotFoundErrors` with `bosdyn` packages upon running the driver, it is likely that the necessary Boston Dynamics API packages did not get installed with `install_spot_ros2.sh`.
+To check this, you can run the following command.
 Note that all versions should be `4.0.0`.
-If they were not installed correctly on your system, you can try manually installing them following [Boston Dynamics' guide](https://dev.bostondynamics.com/docs/python/quickstart#install-spot-python-packages).
 ```bash
 $ pip list | grep bosdyn
 bosdyn-api                           4.0.0